eclipse-tractusx/puris/docs/admin/Migration_Guide.md

 > - Deploying an older version of the software may have used an older postgresql version.
 This is NOT applicable for the PURIS charts.
 > - The community is working out on how to resolve the issue.

+## Version 4.1.x to 4.2.x

+### Suppress Contract Creation for Digital Twin Registry (DTR)

+The property `puris.backend.dtr.edc.asset.register` steers the creation of a DTR asset created during startup and the contract definition during partner onboarding.
+If set to false, these steps are suppressed.
+This allows adopters to run the application on enablement services used by other applications.

 ## Version 4.0.x to 4.1.x

 ### Database changes to support new notification functionality